Arts & Entertainment for Feb. 10 | RecordCourier.com

 GARDNERVILLE

 Watercolor class.
 A watercolor class series instructed by Vickie Kingman will be 10 a.m.- 1 p.m.
-Mondays beginning Feb.
-6 at the UNR Extension Building, 1325 Waterloo Lane.
+Mondays at the UNR Extension Building, 1325 Waterloo Lane.
 “Let’s Paint Snow” is the focus.
 Information and to sign-up for a materials list contact Vickie Kingman, 265-0320.

 MINDEN